On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

 \subsection{Bibliographical remarks.}

-Investigations of ill-posed boundary value problems in bounded domains for partial differential equations go back to J.Hadamard \cite{Had} and then A.Huber \cite{Hub} who for the first time noted nonuniqueness of the solution of the Dirichlet problem for the equation of string vibration (string equation) in a rectangular.
-Boundary value problems in bounded domains for nonelliptic partial differential equations were regularly studied on the whole in a parallelepiped, besides in domains with a general boundary questions of solution uniqueness of the Dirichlet problem for the hyperbolic equation of the second order on the plane (see reviews and results in \cite{Pta} were usually studied.
-In work \cite{BD} D.Burgin and R.Duffin have examined the homogeneous Dirichlet problem for the equation $u _ {tt}-u _ {xx} =0 $ in a rectangular $ \{0\le t\le T; 0\le x\le X \} $.
-It is shown that if the ratio $T/X $ is irrational, uniqueness in space of continuously differentiated functions with summable second derivatives takes place.
-Theorems of existence of solutions in classical spaces are established, and smoothness of the solution is that more than smoothness of boundary function is big and than the number $T/X $ is worse approximated by rational numbers.
-The Neumann problem is considered also.
-In works by B.Yo.Ptashnik and his pupils boundary value problems in a parallelepiped for a wide class of the differential equations and systems are investigated, see \cite{Pta}.
-All these works (excepting the mentioned work \cite{Arnold}) are based on the methods, essentially using representation of domain as a topological product.
+Investigations of ill-posed boundary value problems in bounded domains for partial differential equations go back to J. Hadamard \cite{Had} and further to A. Huber \cite{Hub}, who were the first to note non-uniqueness of the solution of the Dirichlet problem for the equation of string vibration (i.e. the string equation) in the rectangle.
+Boundary value problems in bounded domains for non-elliptic partial differential equations were studied regularly, for the most part, for a parallelepiped.
+Likewise, boundary value problems were also studied more or less regularly in domains with general boundary questions of solution uniqueness of the Dirichlet problem for a hyperbolic equation of the second order on a plane (see reviews and results in \cite{Pta}).
+In work \cite{BD}, D. Burgin and R. Duffin examined a homogeneous Dirichlet problem for equation $u _{tt}-u _ {xx} =0 $ in rectangular $ \{0\le t\le T; 0\le x\le X \} $.
+It was shown that if the ratio $T/X$ is irrational, uniqueness in space of continuously differentiated functions with summable second derivatives takes place.
+Theorems of existence of solutions in classical spaces were developed, and it was shown that the greater the smoothness of a boundary function was, and likewise, the worse the number $T/X$ was approximated by means of rational numbers, the greater the smoothness of the solution was observed to take place, as a result.
+The Neumann problem was considered there also.
+In works of B. Yo.
+Ptashnik and his disciples, boundary value problems inside a parallelepiped for a wide class of differential equations and systems of differential equations were investigated (see \cite{Pta}).
+All those works (except for the mentioned work \cite{Arnold}) were based on methods which essentially use the representation of such domain in view of the topological product.